Scroll to Top

 Cover1

-Kate Tattersall Adventure India, late Autumn 1849
+Kate Tattersall Adventures in India, late Autumn 1849

 In which the Adventuress, flushed with her early success, takes on a much more perilous tasking that would have been far beyond most ladies, or men, of her day.